 Reforming the criminal law regarding HIV non-disclosure – Online Public Consultation

-The Government of Canada is reviewing the criminal law regarding HIV non-disclosure and is seeking feedback from Canadians.
+The Government of Canada is reviewing the criminal law regarding HIV non-disclosure and has sought feedback from the Canadian public.

 “HIV non-disclosure” refers to criminal cases where a person living with HIV, who is aware of their status and knows they are infectious, does not disclose their HIV status before sexual activity that poses a realistic possibility of transmission.